Ingressive sound

 In phonetics, ingressive sounds are sounds by which the airstream flows inward through the mouth or nose.
 The three types of ingressive sounds are lingual ingressive or velaric ingressive (from the tongue and the velum), glottalic ingressive (from the glottis), and pulmonic ingressive (from the lungs).

 The opposite of an ingressive sound is an egressive sound, by which the air stream is created by pushing air out through the mouth or nose.
-The majority of sounds in most languages, such as vowels, are both pulmonic and egressive.
+The majority of sounds in most languages, such as /b/, are both pulmonic and egressive.

 Lingual ingressive

-Lingual ingressive, or velaric ingressive, describes an airstream mechanism in which a sound is produced by closing the vocal tract at two places of articulation in the mouth.
-This rarefies the air in the enclosed space by lowering the tongue and then releasing both closures.
+Lingual ingressive, or velaric ingressive, describes an airstream mechanism in which a sound is produced by closing the vocal tract at two places of articulation in the mouth, then rarefying the air in the enclosed space by lowering the tongue, and then releasing either or both closures.
 Such sounds are called "clicks".

 Glottalic ingressive

 Glottal ingressive is the term generally applied to the implosive consonants, which actually use a mixed glottalic ingressive–pulmonic egressive airstream.
 True glottalic ingressives are quite rare and are called "voiceless implosives" or "reverse ejectives".